marco-willi/camera-trap-classifier/docs/Docker_GPU.md

 ## Start Container

 Now we run the container and map /my_data/ from the host computer to /data/ inside the container.
 It is important to adapt these paths to where the actual data is on the host.
+Note, that, depending on the AMI, your username may not be 'ubuntu' but 'ec2-user'.

 ```
 # run docker image